muhammad-salem/aurora/packages/expressions/README.md

 [lerna-url]: https://lerna.js.org/
 [contributors]: https://img.shields.io/github/contributors/ibyar/aurora

-Aurora expression, an template expression evaluation.
+Aurora expression, an template expression evaluation, with stack and scope.

+ - this package has no dependance, can work on both (Node.js) and any Web Browsers, that support modules and class syntax

 ## `Install`